decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ---

 `Decrediton` is a graphical user interface for `dcrwallet`.
 When this application launches, it automatically starts its own instance of `dcrd` and `dcrwallet` in the background - it will not open if there is already a running instance of `dcrd`.
-Please note that as of 0.8.2, this application is a beta release - there are many bugs.
+Please note that as of 0.8.2, this application is a alpha release - there are known bugs in the software that are being worked on.

 NOTE: At any point in the use of Decrediton, it may become unresponsive or get stuck on a loading screen This can usually be fixed with a restart of the application.